rmman11/ListJavascript/README.md

 create a list when You are logged

-before login you must to resister.
+before login you must to register.

 When you are logged you can create task and see your account.